ros2/ros2_documentation/source/How-To-Guides/Releasing/Index-Your-Packages.rst

 Index Your Packages
 ===================

-Are you releasing a new ROS package into a ROS Distro?
+Are you releasing a new ROS package into a ROS distribution?
 Make the process faster by indexing your packages first.

 Put your ROS packages into a public repository